 Track 10: Benett Kessler, Sierra Wave Media

-Lone Pine KINC station managers cut their popular newscast out of pressure by local LADWP management in early 1977.
-In response, Heston and Kessler plastered “sharp-tongued” flyers all up and down the Owens Valley and were successful in spreading the news of their untimely firing to regional news outlets, including the Los Angeles Times.
-Ample support and coverage by the SoCal news media led the local LADWP management to refrain from open intimidation but in turn, created a “dynamic in the community that was tense.”
+Lone Pine KINC station managers cut the popular Heston/Kessler newscast out of pressure by local LADWP management in early 1977.
+In response, the duo plastered “sharp-tongued” flyers all up and down the Owens Valley and were successful in spreading the news of their untimely firing to regional news outlets, including the Los Angeles Times.
+Ample support and coverage by the SoCal news media led the local LADWP management to back down from open intimidation, but, in turn, created a “dynamic in the community that was tense.”

-Throughout their reporting Sierra Wave Media was, and is still careful not to criticize the department’s employees; Kessler in her interview stresses that LADWP workers are “our friends—our neighbors.”
+Throughout their reporting Sierra Wave Media was, and is still careful, not to criticize the department’s employees; Kessler in her interview stresses that LADWP workers are “our friends—our neighbors.”

 Although John Heston is no longer at Sierra Wave Media—he passed in 2007 at age 78 from a long battle with lung cancer; Kessler remains a vigilant and politically active presence in the community with her continued detailed reporting in the Owens Valley.
 Listen to her newscasts or read her column online at: www.sierrawave.net.